Stratio/crossdata/doc/src/site/sphinx/6_reference_guide.rst

 8. LIST OF CROSSDATA CONNECTORS
 ===============================

-This document maintains an updated list of connector that work with current versions of Crossdata.
-Take into account that each connector listed may require different version of Crossdata.
+This document keeps an updated list of connector that work with current versions of Crossdata.
+Take into account that each connector listed may require different Crossdata versions.

--  Datasources => Implement some methods of SparkSQL Datasource API
+-  Datasources (Spark-based connectors) => Implement some methods of SparkSQL Datasource API
--  Connectors => Implement both SparkSQL Datasource API and Crossdata API.
+-  Connectors (Crossdata-based) => Implement both SparkSQL Datasource API and Crossdata API.

-Although connectors and datasources take advantage of Crossdata core, only connectors support certain capabilities like native execution, native built-in functions or table discovery.
+Although all connectors and spark-based connectors can take advantage of Crossdata core, only Crossdata-based connectors support certain capabilities like native execution, native built-in functions or table discovery.

 Connectors taking advantage of Crossdata extension
 --------------------------------------------------